 10) Confidentiality

+To be updated

 Information collected by a RIR in the registration process must be kept in strict confidence, and used for registration purposes only.
 It must be transmitted only to another RIR or IANA upon request, but will not be transmitted to any other party unless explicitly agreed to in writing by the LIR/ISP served.

 RIRs may establish their own local standards and policies for confidentiality, providing that the basic confidentiality provisions are maintained.